November 22, 2018

 - 70 percent of CPD will need to be approved by an adviser’s licensee

 - Client Care and Practice – 5 hours

 - Regulatory Compliance and Consumer Protection – 5 hours

 - The balance up to 40 hours will consist of qualifying CPD

-- the Code will contain 12 standards which will be monitored by an ASIC approved code monitoring bodies
+- Contain 12 standards which will be monitored by ASIC-approved code monitoring bodies

 The consultation period in which FASEA will receive feedback on the CPD instrument closes on 7 December 2018 and the period for feedback on the Code of Ethics instrument closes on 19 December 2018.